ClemensElflein/openmower.de/content/en/docs/Conversion-Guide/2-robot-modification/prepare-the-parts/prepare-sd-card/index.md

 linkTitle: SD Card
 weight: 20
 description: >
-  In this step we will install the SD card and configure the basic settings for our mower.
+  In this step we will install OpenMower OS on the SD card.
 ---

 We have created a Container image that contains the Open Mower software.
 Additionally, we have created a Raspberry Pi image that is modified specifically for Open Mower use.
 In this step, we flash the image and do some basic setup for your mower.